 These final steps are about selecting the best of the best from the options you’ve collected.
 Presumably, any of the options would be viable contenders, however, this final stage will help you focus on dropshipping products that will sell and encourage repeat business.

 Leverage Social Shopping Sites

-Americans spend an average of 142 minutes, or just under 2.4 hours, on social media sites every single day.
+Americans spend an average of 145 minutes, or just above 2.4 hours, on social media sites every single day.
 Meanwhile, retailers have started leveraging social media for data with which to strengthen their businesses.
 In fact, social shopping sites let retailers keep their fingers on the pulse of current customer interests.